|

 adding more ice as needed.
 Drain and remove garlic.

-spices, and vinegar; heat to boiling and boil 10 minutes.
+Combine sugar, spices, and vinegar; heat to boiling and boil 10 minutes.

 Buckwheat Pancakes